noahehall/theBookOfNoah/0current/languages/nim/nim.md

 ### compilation process

+- send the nim code to the nim compiler
-- translate nim code into C
+- the nim compiler compiles the nim code into C
+  - has a hard dependency on a C compiler, e.g. GCC or Clang
 - send the C code into a C compiler
-- then can compile to a supported backend language
+- the C compiler compiles the C code into an executable in the chosen backend
   - C:
   - C++: native windows/android/iOS applications
   - Objective C: native iOS applications
   - javascript: my bread n butter
+- the executable file contains instructions that indicate the specific tasks the computer should perform
+  - the executable is specific to the CPU architecture and OS it was compiled on

 ### garbage collection